Nelson's Launch

 https://mesowest.utah.edu/cgi-bin/droman/meso_base.cgi?stn=F4547

 You will not enjoy flying the Franklins if winds aloft are faster than your glider's top speed.
 Katabatic flow down the mountains begins at dusk and makes landing more difficult as the pilot will be landing in a weak downwind = higher ground speed with the possibility of air just above going the opposite direction.
 Be READY for this if you plan to fly late.
 This daily flow is often strong enough to overcome the prevailing wind.
-This means that the pilot will find himself flying in air going the opposite direction as he descends below about 300' AGL.
+This means that the pilot will be flying in air going the opposite direction as he descends below about 300' AGL.
 Above this altitude, the winds may still be strong enough to keep the pilot in ridge lift.
-When it doubt, fly to, and then land a mile or two west of the mountains as the katabatic flow will be much weaker there.

 The Franklin Mountains present exciting and challenging flying, especially for ridge and thermal soaring.
 Because of direct solar exposure to the west and with no other mountain ranges out front, the range has excellent soaring.
 On good summer and fall days, an intermediate pilot can easily soar over 1,500' higher than the highest peak.
 However, check the winds aloft and the Jet Stream forecast; an ideal day has no Jet overhead and no more than 15 mph at 8000’.